Lawrence Hargrave: Aeronautics

 Hargrave had been interested in experiments of all kinds from an early age, particularly those with aircraft.
-When his father died in 1885, and Hargrave came into his inheritance, he resigned from the observatory to concentrate on full-time research and for a time gave particular attention to the flight of birds.
+When his father died in 1885, and Hargrave came into his inheritance, he resigned from the observatory to concentrate on full-time research.
 He chose to live and experiment with his flying machines in Stanwell Park, a place which offers excellent wind and hang conditions and nowadays is the most famous hang gliding and paragliding venue in Australia.

 In his career, Hargrave invented many devices, but never applied for a patent on any of them.
 He needed the money but he was a passionate believer in scientific communication as a key to furthering progress.
 As he wrote in 1893:

 Workers must root out the idea [that] by keeping the results of their labours to themselves[,] a fortune will be assured to them.
 Patent fees are much wasted money.
 The flying machine of the future will not be born fully fledged and capable of a flight for 1000 miles or so.
 Like everything else it must be evolved gradually.
 The first difficulty is to get a thing that will fly at all.
 When this is made, a full description should be published as an aid to others.
 Excellence of design and workmanship will always defy competition.

 Among many, three of Hargrave's inventions were particularly significant: